 At the end of series two, Jack (played by Roth) and Angela (O’Reilly) were forced to reveal a devastating truth to their daughter Anna (Lawrie).

 According to Sky, “Thousands of miles away from the Rocky vista of Canadian town, Little Big Bear, Jack, Angela and Anna return to the UK 20 years after leaving to confront the sinister truth they ran from.
 The secrets they hold threaten a group of dangerous criminals who are still operating in the city.

 “Leading this gang is Merseyside’s most successful crime boss Michael Ryan (Ian Hart).
 Michael is a fearless, resourceful and clever businessman generating major redevelopment in the city.
 Firmly rooted in the underworld, he can also smell the law through concrete walls and across county lines which is why he remains un-convicted of any major drugs related crime.

 “And it’s not just a business feud, it’s deeply personal and on top of having the inside track on local corruption and drugs trafficking, Angela and Jack hold a deeper secret, which if exposed, will blow the city apart.”

-Writer Rowan Joffe promised to “deliver our best season yet.”
+Writer Rowan Joffe previously promised to “deliver our best season yet.”

-Who will star in Tin Star series 3?
+Who is in the cast of Tin Star season 3?

 Tim Roth, Genevieve O’Reilly and Abigail Lawrie are all set to return.